 Your assignment for the summer is to read - carefully and deeply.
-(Consider buying your own so that you can write in it.As I write this, used copies of the book are available for \$1.62 on Amazon.)
+(Consider buying your own so that you can write in it.
+As I write this, used copies of the book are available for \$1.49 on Amazon.
+Please do not write in the school's copy!)
 Think about keeping a notebook with you as you read to record your thoughts or what you feel are especially powerful sentences related to the questions above.

 On the second day of school we will have a conversation about the book.
 Students will share their thoughts and ideas, as well as ask questions.
-Following that conversation, You will write an essay that examines some of the questions listed above.
-In all things in our class, I urge you to be creative; view our class as a safe space to take intellectual risk with the goal of doing something extraordinary.
+Following that conversation, you will write an essay that examines some of the questions listed above.
+As with all things in our class, I urge you to be creative in your thinking; view our class as a safe space to take intellectual risks with the goal of doing something extraordinary.

-Be sure to contact me at pvermilyea@hvrhs.org should you have any questions.I wish you a great end to the school year and a wonderful summer!
+Be sure to contact me at pvermilyea@hvrhs.org should you have any questions.I wish you a great end to the school year and a wonderful summer.
+I look forward to working with you next year!